osm2pgsql-dev/osm2pgsql-website/_manual/08-middle.md

 the amount of `shared_buffers` given in its configuration.

 You may also set `--cache` to 0 to disable caching completely to save memory.
-If you use a flat node store you should probably disable the cache, it will usually not help in that situation.
+If you use a flat node store you should disable the cache, it will usually not help in that situation.

 In non-slim mode, i.e. when using the RAM middle, the `--cache` setting is ignored.
 All data is stored in RAM and uses however much memory it needs.